 I'm the writer, photographer, recipe developer, and one of the many taste tester's at Monday is Meatloaf.
-I live in a sleepy Florida town on the out-skirts of the Tampa Bay metro area.
 Growing up I got the opportunity to see a lot of great family cooks in action, but I didn't delve into the culinary world until later.
 My blog focuses on simple cooking techniques that maximize flavor across a variety of cooking disciplines that are totally do-able for the home cook.

 My Grandma Pauline was a West Virginia native, and knew how to cook very well.
 When I was a child I would visit her, and help out with her foster home for the elderly.
 Being so young I was often assigned to laundry but was more often asked to help in the kitchen since that's where she spent most of her time.
 On her gas stove I learned how to cook a lot of basics for breakfast that would get me by when I first moved out of my parents house.